We're open again!

 We are pleased to announce that the Arithmeum is open again for you.

 We try to make your visit as pleasant and casual as possible.
 However, due to official hygiene regulations, we have to comply with a few rules to protect visitors and staff.
 We very much hope that you will support us in this.
-In addition to the usual hygiene protection measures, which, similar to a visit to a restaurant, also include the temporary recording of your personal data, there are a few points to consider which you will find in detail in the Corona protection measures section.
+In addition to the usual hygiene protection measures, which also include the temporary recording of your personal data, there are a few points to consider which you will find in detail in the Corona protection measures section.

 The permanent and the special exhibition "Mathematics and Aesthetics of Chip Design" are open again, but lectures, guided tours and children's programmes cannot yet be offered again at present.
 For the sake of our health, we ask for your understanding.